Hedgehogo/aber.io/README.md

 ```

 ## Assignment
 The assignment is denoted by `=`.
 It captures the largest expression to the right and left.
-It has higher priority than a method call, a child function call, or a negative function call.
+It has higher priority than a method call, a child call, or a negative call.

 Examples:
 ```